-University of Kentucky This seems to be a long-standing faculty review process.
-The guidance is at a high level and it is not very directive toward academic units.
-The Provost is assigned the role to develop the performance review procedures, the Deans are responsible for the exercise of the procedures, and the colleges are the "focus points to which review procedures are delegated."
-Specific guidance includes the following: "A written agreement is to be developed annually between the educational unit administrator and the faculty employee on the distribution of effort expected of the faculty employee in major activities during the succeeding year. " The guidance does require that at least 3 evaluative groupings are to be used "whether letter, numerical or descriptive designations".
+University of This seems to be a long-standing faculty review process.
+The guidance is at a high level and it is not There is little to no transparency guidance in Kentucky's "all full-time faculty employees across all title series shall undergo faculty No This process does not currently focus on formative evaluation Actual annual review policy is Kentucky very directive toward academic units.
+The Provost approach. performance evaluation, except tenured locus on formative evaluation dated 2000 is assigned the role to develop the performance faculty and Senior Lecturers in those RPT Policy is from review procedures, the Deans are responsible for colleges that conduct biennial reviews 2016 the exercise of the procedures, and the colleges are the "focus points to which review procedures of those faculty. " An updated Memorandum on are delegated."
+Faculty reviews include a "COVID faculty Pandemic Impact Statement" performance Specific guidance includes the following: · reviews is dated "A written agreement is to be developed annually Updated guidance in the form of a 2021 between the educational unit administrator and Memorandum but very old handbook the faculty employee on the distribution of effort expected of the faculty employee in major language (2000). activities during the succeeding year." and the control of th The guidance does require that at least 3 evaluative groupings are to be used "whether letter, numerical or descriptive designations".
 There also needs to be an appeals process.
-There is little to no transparency guidance in Kentucky's approach. "all full-time faculty employees across all title series shall undergo faculty performance evaluation, except tenured faculty and Senior Lecturers in those colleges that conduct biennial reviews of those faculty. " Faculty reviews include a "COVID Pandemic Impact Statement" Updated guidance in the form of a Memorandum but very old handbook language (2000).
-No This process does not currently focus on formative evaluation Actual annual review policy is dated 2000 RPT Policy is from 2016 An updated Memorandum on faculty performance reviews is dated 2021 University of North Carolina UNC's Center for Faculty Excellence's Faculty Annual Reviews Guide is dedicated to assist faculty development throughout their career trajectory.
-It spends significant time describing the context from both the faculty member and the reviewer's perspective.
-It lays out the different roles in the process in three stages (preparation, meeting and follow-up).
-It prioritizes the faculty self-assessment as one of the most useful data points for evaluation.
-The details of the process are laid out in significant detail.
-In this sense, there should be no surprises at the top level in terms of how faculty are evaluated.
-The specifics of the LAU approach may impact this.
-Development goals are listed for the Individual faculty, the department and the university.
-A top-level checklist is provided for Chairs for their annual preparation.
-Mason's College of Public Health has largely benchmarked this guide for their own revised guide to Faculty Annual Reviews.
-Merit pay is not discussed as a part of the faculty annual reviews.
-UNC is explicitly tying feedback into the annual review process.
-Nearly 20% of the guide is spent providing guidance on feedback.
-While it does not link to a yearly performance- management feedback process, it does provide significant guidance on envisioning "Feedback as fuel, not friction".
+University UNC's Center for Faculty Excellence's Faculty The details of the process are Development goals are listed for the Merit pay is not discussed UNC is explicitly tying feedback No date, but of North Annual Reviews Guide is dedicated to assist faculty laid out in significant detail.
+In Individual faculty, the department and as a part of the faculty annual reviews. into the annual review process. includes recent Carolina development throughout their career trajectory.
+It spends significant time describing the context from this sense, there should be no surprises at the top level in the university. annual reviews.
+Nearly 20% of the guide is spent providing guidance on resources and references. both the faculty member and the reviewer's terms of how faculty are A top-level checklist is provided for feedback.
+While it does not link references. perspective.
+It lays out the different roles in the evaluated.
+The specifics of the Chairs for their annual preparation. to a yearly performance- process in three stages (preparation, meeting and LAU approach may impact this. management feedback follow-up).
+It prioritizes the faculty self-assessment Mason's College of Public Health has process, it does provide as one of the most useful data points for largely benchmarked this guide for their significant guidance on evaluation. own revised guide to Faculty Annual envisioning "Feedback as fuel, Reviews. not friction".
 Guidance includes sections on giving constructive feedback in a non-judgmental way, handling difficult situations, the listening process and seeking other perspectives in seeking feedback.
-No date, but includes recent resources and references.